recycletechno/ICDAR-2019-SROIE/README.md

 <b>123</b>,1375,<b>683</b>,1375,<b>683</b>,1441,<b>123</b>,1441,KEEP THE INVOICE FOR APPLICABLE RETURNS
 </pre>

-One can observe that Xs and Ys repeat each other, which leads to zero slope of rectangle
+It can be noticed that the X and Y values repeat each other, resulting in a zero slope of the rectangle.

 On the other hand PaddleOCR yields angled rectangles with different eight coordinates.
 And it gains with very good OCR results.
 That's why I did not rely on IoU ratio too much